 What Are The Downsides?

 Although a dental implant has many pros, there are some downsides.
 As with any surgery, there is a risk of infection or other surgical complications.
 The entire procedure takes a long time - as much as a year - and may not work as well for smokers or people with chronic diseases such as diabetes or autoimmune disease.

 A single tooth dental implant is usually the best option to replace missing teeth.
 With a natural look and feel that can help restore self-confidence, speech, and chewing ability, it is a long-term solution that should last you the rest of your life.
-Talk to the experts at Artistic Smiles to find out more, or call 424 781-1400 to book an appointment today!
+Talk to the experts at Artistic Smiles to find out more benefits, or call (818) 930-5647 to book an appointment today!